Veggie Burger (California Style)

 A thick homegrown beefsteak, salt, pepper, and a heavy smear of Duke's on cheap soft white bread, eaten over the sink for the few summer weeks a Southern garden tomato is at full sugar.

-A burger built around aged Oregon cheddar that softens but never pours, trading the melt of a processed slice for a sharp, firm bite: the Tillamook cheese is the whole argument.
+A burger built around aged Oregon cheddar that softens but never pours, trading the melt of a processed slice for a sharp, firm bite: the Tillamook cheese carries the build.

 A North Shore Massachusetts roast beef sandwich, rare and paper-thin, on a grilled onion roll.
 The counter counts three accents: American cheese, mayonnaise, James River barbecue sauce.